What is and where is the African Great Lakes Region?

 Democratic Green Party Vice-President Mr Andre Kagwa Rwisereka was found murdered last July 2010.
 Throughout this difficult moment, his family had remained quiet about their father’s passing but have now chosen to express and share with the rest of Rwandans and friends, their experience.
 A Father First “First I would like to stress that he was a father before he was a politician” Jean Luc Havugwa Rwisereka, his oldest son said.
 “So it was very important to us that we mourn him as a father and we try to understand what had just happened.
 The circumstances in which he was ...Read More

 The posting of this article on the Proxy Lake is not intended to minimize or deny the Rwandan genocide.
 It seeks to bring out debatable information from the author to further clarify what actually happened in Rwanda.
 Rwanda: “Genocide of Tutsis”, the anatomy.
 On April 6th, 1994, the plane carrying President Juvenal Habyarimana of Rwanda and Cyprien Ntaryamira of Burundi was shot down at Kigali airport while beginning its landing.
 Following the terrorist attack, a horrible massacre and humanitarian disaster plunged Rwanda into horror and chaos.
 In three months, some eight hundred thousand Rwandans will die as well.
-This is ...Read More
+This is what ...Read More

 Why they Rape: Magic Portion.
 “The weapon of rape is proving more effective than the barrel of the gun.
 It has the power to kill off communities, ostracize women, destroy families and tear the fabric that holds Congolese society together.”
 Chris Jackson “I ask her now if she wants sex.
 Before I would not ask, I would just beat her if she did not want to have sex with me, until she gave in.”
 Ex-rebel soldier.
-Between 30 July and 2 August, at least 242 civilians were raped in 13 villages in North Kivu province’s Banamukira territory in the eastern ...Read More
+Between 30 July and 2 August, at least 242 civilians were raped in 13 villages in North Kivu province’s Banamukira territory in the ...Read More

 The United Nations has called on authorities in the Democratic Republic of Congo to carry out criminal investigations into acts of violence committed by the former March 23 movement (M23) rebels in the eastern part of the African country between April 2012 and November 2013.
 “In the light of documented breaches of human rights and international law, it is recommended that Congolese authorities open sweeping, thorough and fair judicial investigations on the crimes committed by civilians and fighters in M23 in North Kivu province,” the Office of the United Nations High Commissioner for Human Rights (OHCHR) said in a statement ...Read More

 Many people often join rallies around the world (mainly in Europe and USA) to protest for the release of Victoire Ingabire Umuhoza, the chairperson of the yet-to-be registered Rwandan opposition political party FDU, who is currently incarcerated in Rwandan jail.
 To many, Victoire Ingabire is a hero.
 She is that lady who dare to challenge President Kagame’s regime in many areas of its governance.
 But why do you support her?
 Do you support her just because she is opposed to Paul Kagame whom you hate so much?
-Or is it because she is one of a few women in Rwandan ...Read More
+Or is it because she is one of a few women in Rwandan political ...Read More

 This summer, from 29th July 2013 to 10th August 2013, young Rwandan students abroad under the government scholarship have been forced to return to Rwanda and spend their summer holidays in a military and intelligence training programme.
 Around 267 students studying abroad traveled to Rwanda and went to Gako military camp to participate in what Rwandan Government called “Itorero” or “Civic education”.
 Joana Gakwaya, a student in Canada attending “itorero” The attendees were given training in handling weapons, military tactics, fighting, spying and reporting techniques.
-Trainees were selected and put into different groups specialising in different areas such as special ...Read More
+Trainees were selected and put into different groups specialising in different areas such as special intelligence ...Read More